 Music Director and Conductor

-Described as a “genuine talent” (Atlanta Constitution Journal) and having a “splendid sense of musicality”, (Knoxville Mercury) Portuguese-American Jacomo Bairos has been sought after for his energetic leadership and dynamic artistry.
-Annually in demand by some of America’s finest orchestras, Bairos’ has earned a reputation for versatility, superb musicianship and “creativity ingenuity” (Miami Herald).
-Bairos is the Amarillo Symphony’s 17th Music Director and Co-founder and Artistic Director for Miami based Nu Deco Ensemble; a virtuosic and eclectic chamber orchestra designed for the 21st century.
-Through his critically acclaimed performances and imaginative programing, as well as his dedication to young musicians and living composers, Bairos has fostered artistic growth, positivity community impact, as well as a collaborative spirit for the presentation of compelling art at the highest levels.
+Described as a “genuine talent” (Atlanta Journal-Constitution) and having a “splendid sense of musicality” (Knoxville Mercury), Portuguese-American Jacomo Bairos is consistently sought after for his energetic leadership and dynamic artistry.
+Annually in demand by some of America’s finest orchestras, Bairos has earned a reputation for versatility, superb musicianship, and “creativity ingenuity” (Miami Herald).
+Bairos is the Amarillo Symphony’s 17th Music Director and also Co-Founder and Co-Artistic Director for Miami-based Nu Deco Ensemble; a virtuosic and eclectic chamber orchestra designed for the 21st century.
+Through critically acclaimed imaginative performances and a profound dedication to young musicians and living composers, Bairos has fostered immense artistic growth, positivity community impact, and a collaborative spirit for the presentation of compelling art at the highest levels.

-Along with composer Sam Hyken, Bairos is Co-Founder and Artistic Director of Nu Deco Ensemble; Miami’s genre-bending chamber orchestra reimagined for a wide variety of music enthusiasts.
-Nu Deco Ensemble creates compelling and transformative live musical experiences that inspire, enrich and connect new and diverse audiences and artists.
-Bairos and Hyken curate adventurous and exciting classical based collaborative performances that not only speak to society today, but ignite the passions of new and seasoned music lovers of all ages.
-Fusing a collaborative enthusiasm for new music with classical, popular and electronic traditions, Nu Deco Ensemble aims to create a unique model for sustainability and relevancy in today’s world.
+Bairos is also Co-Founder and Co-Artistic Director along with composer Sam Hyken, for Nu Deco Ensemble – Miami’s critically acclaimed, genre-bending chamber orchestra.
+Nu Deco Ensemble presents compelling and transformative, live musical experiences that inspire, enrich, and connect new and diverse audiences and artists.
+Bairos and Hyken curate adventurous and exciting classically based collaborative performances that are not only socially conscious, but ignite the passions of new and seasoned music lovers of all ages.
+Nu Deco Ensemble has commissioned/world-premiered over 60 pieces since its 2015 inception and has created a unique model for sustainability and relevance in today’s world.
+Fusing an enthusiasm for new music with classical, popular, electronic and multi-discipline performances, Nu Deco Ensemble aims to represent Miami’s cultural renaissance on the world stage.

-The wide range of Bairos’ artist collaborators include MacArthur “Genius” Fellowship recipient Jeremy Denk, famed American pianists’ Garrick Ohlsson and Anne-Marie McDermott, as well as guitarist Pablo Saint Villagas to name a few.
-In addition, Bairos closely collaborates with some of today’s most ground-breaking and eclectic, genre-bending composers and artists such as Academy Award Winning guitarist-composer Bryce Dessner, singer-songwriter-violinist Kishi Bashi, neo-funk soul-singer Bilal, and the classical cross-over group Project Trio.
-Bairos also regularly works with multi-platinum selling singer-song-writer, Ben Folds.
+The wide range of Bairos’s artist collaborators include famed pianists Jeremy Denk, Garrick Ohlsson, and Anne-Marie McDermott, as well as internationally acclaimed guitarist, Pablo Saint Villagas.
+Bairos closely collaborates with some of today’s most groundbreaking artists such as Academy Award-winning guitarist-composer Bryce Dessner, singer-songwriter-violinist Kishi Bashi, neo-funk soul-singer Bilal, and the classical crossover group Project Trio.
+Since 2014, Bairos also continues to work closely with multi-platinum singer-songwriter, Ben Folds.

-His musical mentors included esteemed teacher of conductors Gustav Meier, as well as Robert Spano and the Kurt Masur.
+Bairos’s musical mentors included esteemed teacher of conductors Gustav Meier, as well as Robert Spano, Jorma Panula, and Kurt Masur.
 After participating in the 2012 Kurt Masur Conductors Seminar in New York City — where he shared the podium with Maestro Masur in concert — Bairos was awarded the prestigious Felix Mendelssohn-Bartholdy Scholarship by the US Mendelssohn Foundation and Kurt Masur.
 Bairos subsequently traveled to Germany to conduct concerts with the Leipzig Symphony Orchestra, assist at the Gewandhaus Orchestra, and further his studies and mentorship with Maestro Masur.
 Jacomo is a graduate of the famed conducting programs of both the Peabody Institute and Aspen Music Festival.

 A graduate of The Juilliard School, Bairos is an accomplished and award-winning tubist, having given master classes and concerts with major festivals and orchestras around the world.
 Bairos has performed, toured, and recorded with the New York Philharmonic as well as with the symphony orchestras of Chicago, Cincinnati, and Seattle.
-He held principal positions with orchestras in America, Spain, and China and was principal Tuba for the Singapore Symphony Orchestra from 2004-2007.
+He has held principal positions with orchestras in America and Spain, and from 2004-2007 Bairos was principal Tuba for the Singapore Symphony Orchestra.